mswhitby/classroom/_docs/courses/cs1.md

 ---
-title: 4th Period
+title: Computer Science I
 category: Courses
-order: 3
+order: 2
 ---

 Sync your phone contacts with ChatApp.
 ChatApp saves your phone contacts and adds anyone with an email address to your contact list!